b21809831/b/README.md

-# I do not like "Java" because I can't C#
+# I do like "Java" because I can't C#